turbot/powerpipe-docs/docs/reference/config-files/workspace.md

 ---
 # workspace

-A Flowpipe `workspace` is a "profile" that allows you to define options for running Flowpipe.
+A Powerpipe `workspace` is a "profile" that allows you to define options for running Powerpipe.

 ```hcl